CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Discussion

 \subsection{Modeling Wildfires in the Boreal Ecosystem}

 As initially stated in Section \ref{introduction}, one of our main motivations is the rise of wildfires in the boreal ecosystem and the risks this represents for its local communities.
 To cover the areas of interest and to evaluate the broader impact of wildfires on global climate, we created our benchmark CanadaFireSat so that it covers the entirety of Canada, including all its agricultural lands, urban areas, and other ecosystems such as the temperate forest in British Columbia.
 To study the behavior of trained models on the boreal ecosystem, it is possible to constrain the analysis on the main land cover classes of the boreal ecosystem (needleleaf forest and wetlands).
-With our benchmark models trained on CanadaFireSat, we observe an important difference of performance between those two land cover classes: with Multi-Modal CNN and ViT performing respectively $+ 11.9 \%$ and $+ 11.4 \%$ better on needleleaf forest compare to wetlands in terms of weighted F1 score on Val and Test.
-Indeed, wetland wildfires are a unique phenomenon compared to forest wildfires as they depend much more on soil-related predictors and can burn underground for a long period.
+With our benchmark models trained on CanadaFireSat, we observe an important difference of performance between those two land cover classes: with Multi-Modal CNN and ViT performing respectively $+ 11.9 \%$ and $+ 11.4 \%$ better on needleleaf forest compared to wetlands in terms of F1 score on both the Val and Test sets, showing that for the latter land cover, performance is still not optimal.
+Indeed, wetland wildfires are a unique phenomenon compared to forest wildfires, as they depend much more on soil-related predictors and can burn underground for a long period.
 As a consequence, they are sometimes undetectable for optical remote sensing satellites.
 In particular, peatland wildfires that emit large amounts of CO2 and mercury \citep{fraser2018important, kohlenberg2018controls} are commonly studied independently from forest fires \citep{pelletier2023wildfire, bali2021prediction}.
-Extending CanadaFireSat so that it includes data acquired from radar remote sensing satellites (for instance, Sentinel-1 images) could help to better model the surface soil conditions for wetlands and bridge the gap in performance across the boreal ecosystem.
+Extending CanadaFireSat so that it includes data acquired from radar remote sensing satellites (for instance, Sentinel-1 images) could help to better model the surface soil conditions for wetlands \citep{millard2018quantifying} and bridge the gap in performance across the boreal ecosystem.